-So, let stick to those mosquito species, the worst of the worst.
+So, let’s stick to those mosquito species, the worst of the worst.

-The Aedes aegypti, also known as the yellow fever mosquito, transmits its namesake disease, as well as dengue and the Zika and Chikungunya viruses.
+The Aedes aegypti, also known as the yellow fever mosquito, transmits its namesake disease, dengue, and the Zika and Chikungunya viruses.
 These mosquitoes feed during the day and are located statewide.

 The Aedes albopictus is sometimes known as an Asian tiger mosquito.
 This species also can transmit dengue and the Zika and Chikungunya viruses.
-Common hosts include people, dogs, rabbits and other mammals.
+Shared hosts include people, dogs, rabbits, and other mammals.
 These mosquitoes also feed during the day and, like Aedes aegypti, can be found throughout Florida.

-The Aedes triseriatus can spread LaCrosse encephalitis, although mostly in the Midwest.
-This species feeds in the evening and early morning, but also all day long.
+The Aedes triseriatus can spread LaCrosse encephalitis, although mainly in the Midwest.
+This species feeds in the evening and early morning, and all day.
 This type of mosquito is also found across the state of Florida.

-The Anopheles albumaus is a tree-hole breeding mosquito invasive in the United States and which can transmit malaria.
+The Anopheles albumaus is a tree-hole breeding mosquito invasive in the United States and can transmit malaria.
 Unfortunately, people are the most common host for this type of mosquito.
-These mosquitoes feed at night and are located in southern Florida, specifically in Dade, Lee, Collier, Palm Beach and Monroe Counties.
+These mosquitoes feed at night in southern Florida, specifically in Dade, Lee, Collier, Palm Beach, and Monroe Counties.

 This type of mosquito can also be a vector for malaria and also breeds in tree holes.
 Like Anopheles albimanus, people are the most common host for Anopheles barberi.
-These mosquitoes feed at night, and are mostly found throughout northern Florida, but also in a few southern counties, specifically, Palm Beach, Escambia, Hendry, Leon, Putnam, Duval, Alachua, Bay, Flagler and Jackson.
+These mosquitoes feed at night and are mostly found throughout northern Florida and in a few southern counties, specifically Palm Beach, Escambia, Hendry, Leon, Putnam, Duval, Alachua, Bay, Flagler, and Jackson.

 If you get bitten by an Anopheles crucians, you could contract malaria.
-This species of mosquito feeds on both people and mammals, and can bite both day and night.
+This mosquito species feeds on both people and mammals and can bite both day and night.
 Anopheles crucians are found across the state of Florida.

-Although the Anopheles grabhamii can spread malaria, this species of mosquito is unlikely to cause many problems in the United States.
-People are the most common host, and this species is located in the Florida Keys, but is relatively new and not yet established enough to have a distinct feeding time.
+Although the Anopheles grabhamii can spread malaria, this mosquito species is unlikely to cause many problems in the United States.
+People are the most common host, and this species is located in the Florida Keys but is relatively new and not yet established enough to have a distinct feeding time.

 The Anopheles punctipennis can help spread both malaria and dog heartworm.
-This species feeds primarily on people and animals and feeds at night.
-Although this mosquito is very widespread, it is not currently found across Florida.
+This species feeds primarily on people and animals and provides at night.
+Although this mosquito is prevalent, it is not currently found across Florida.

-The Anopheles quadrimaculatus is another species which can transmit malaria.
+The Anopheles quadrimaculatus is another species that can transmit malaria.
 People and livestock are the most common hosts.
 These mosquitoes feed at dusk and nighttime.
-Like the Anopheles punctipennis, this species is not quite statewide, but very widespread.
+Like the Anopheles punctipennis, this species is not quite statewide but very widespread.

 This type of mosquito can also be a vector for malaria.
 Humans are the most common host and although the Anopheles walkieri is widespread, it is not quite statewide.

-The Culex quinquefasciatus, otherwise known as the southern house mosquito, can spread Wuchereria bancrofti and St. Louis and western equine encephalitis.
-Although this mosquito species commonly feeds on birds, they will also use people as hosts.
+The Culex quinquefasciatus, the southern house mosquito, can spread Wuchereria bancrofti and St. Louis and western equine encephalitis.
+Although this mosquito species commonly feeds on birds, they also use people as hosts.
 These mosquitoes are found statewide and feed at night.

-True to its common name, the Western Encephalitis Mosquito is the primary vector for this inflamation of the brain, as well as California and St. Louis encephalitis.
-This type of species commonly feeds on birds and is located in northwestern and western coastal Florida
+True to its common name, the Western Encephalitis Mosquito is the primary vector for this brain inflammation, as well as California and St. Louis encephalitis.
+This species commonly feeds on birds and is located in northwestern and western coastal Florida.

-If you own pets or livestock, it’s also important to know that there are another 13 mosquito species that can transfer diseases to dogs, horses and others.
-These mosquitoes can spread illnesses such as dog heartworm and Eastern equine encephalitis, in particular.
+If you own pets or livestock, it’s also important to know that another 13 mosquito species can transfer diseases to dogs, horses, and others.
+These mosquitoes can spread illnesses such as dog heartworm and Eastern equine encephalitis.

 How to Keep Safe Around Florida Mosquitoes

 Even beyond specific diseases, mosquito bites are not particularly pleasant.
-Pretty much everyone who gets bitten will feel itchy, and scratching mosquito bites does make them worse.
+Everyone who gets bitten will feel itchy, and scratching mosquito bites worsens them.
 But some people itch more than others, and the sensation can be truly frustrating.

-As you can see from a quick glance at the feeding times and locations listed above, there’s really not a “safe” time when you can completely avoid mosquitoes.
-Half feed during the day and the others find prey at night.
-In most areas, there are multiple species of mosquito present, so if you keep away from one, you’re almost guaranteed to run into another–unless you just don’t go out at all.
+As you can see from the feeding times and locations listed above, there’s no “safe” time to avoid mosquitoes altogether.
+Half feed during the day, and the others find prey at night.
+Multiple mosquito species are present in most areas, so if you keep away from one, you’re almost guaranteed to run into another–unless you don’t go out.

-So, what can you do to protect your home, your yard and yourself from mosquitoes?
+So, how can you protect your home, yard, and yourself from mosquitoes?

 Know the season

-While the mosquitoes in Florida never really completely go away, they are certainly more active during the actual “Florida mosquito season” here.
-Unfortunately, due to our warm weather, that season tends to be fairly lengthy.
+While Florida mosquitoes never completely go away, they are certainly more active during the actual “Florida mosquito season” here.
+Unfortunately, that season tends to be pretty lengthy due to our warm weather.

 In Southern Florida, mosquito season can begin as early as February and continue through most of the year.
 In Northern Florida, mosquito season usually starts in March and follows a similar pattern.

-The basic rule of thumb to know is that the warmer it is, the more active mosquitoes are likely to be.
+The basic rule of thumb is that the warmer it is, the more active mosquitoes are likely to be.

-While there’s no time of day to completely avoid all mosquitoes, just like with “mosquito season,” there are definitely times when they are more active, namely dusk and dawn.
+While there’s no time of day to altogether avoid all mosquitoes, just like with “mosquito season,” there are times when they are more active, namely dusk and dawn.

-If you really like watching the sun rise (or set), try to find a good window vantage point instead of venturing inside, unless you are fine with getting bitten.
+If you like watching the sunrise (or set), try to find a good window vantage point instead of venturing inside unless you are OK with getting bitten.

 Get rid of standing water

 Undoubtedly, you’ve heard this one before, but it bears repeating.
 Mosquitoes are attracted to standing pools of water because eggs need water to hatch.
-Keep your house and yard free of all standing water in flowerpots, buckets and other containers, and if possible, look nearby in your neighborhood and get rid of additional standing water as well.
+Keep your house and yard free of all standing water in flowerpots, buckets, and other containers, and if possible, look nearby in your neighborhood and get rid of additional standing water.

 Thin your plants

-Lush, verdant plant life can be beautiful, but it’s also a mosquito magnet.
+Lush, verdant plant life can be beautiful but also a mosquito magnet.
 Besides water, mosquitoes love resting in dense vegetation that can keep them warm and moist.

 Come up with landscaping solutions that look beautiful without turning your yard into a jungle.

-Take the time to close up any cracks, holes or gaps (especially near windows and doors) that may be letting mosquitoes into your house.
-This may mean using caulk, weather stripping or another kind of sealant, or it may mean inspecting and patching screens.
+Take the time to close any cracks, holes, or gaps (especially near windows and doors) that may let mosquitoes into your house.
+This may mean using caulk, weather stripping, or another sealant or inspecting and patching screens.

 If you have an outdoor patio area, the best thing you can do is enclose it.
 Yes, this is costly, but it’s the best way to protect yourself from mosquitoes and enjoy your patio.
 Additionally, “seal” yourself by wearing long sleeves and pants and tucking pant legs into socks.
 If there’s no accessible place for mosquitoes to bite, the mosquitoes will move on.

-Frogs, birds, dragonflies and certain kinds of fish all eat mosquitoes.
-If you’ve already got a little pond in your yard, fill it with fish so you’ll have something to help with the mosquitoes and get the added bonus of a nice water feature in your backyard.
-Attract birds by putting up a bird feeder or introduce beneficial bugs into your garden to help keep mosquitoes away.
+Frogs, birds, dragonflies, and certain kinds of fish eat mosquitoes.
+If you’ve already got a little pond in your yard, fill it with fish so you’ll have something to help with the mosquitoes and get the bonus of a lovely water feature in your backyard.
+Attract birds by putting up a bird feeder or introducing beneficial bugs into your garden to help keep mosquitoes away.

-Naturally, you’re not going to get every mosquito by surrounding yourself with predators, but it certainly doesn’t hurt.
+Naturally, you won’t get every mosquito by surrounding yourself with predators, but it certainly doesn’t hurt.

 Use mosquito nets

-Can’t quite cover the cost of an enclosed patio?
+Can’t entirely cover the cost of an enclosed patio?
 Mosquito nets can be a decent stop-gap measure–especially if you spray them with repellant.

-The CDC says that you should use a net that is sturdy and contains 156 holes per square inch at a minimum.
+The CDC says you should use a sturdy net that contains 156 holes per square inch at a minimum.

 Learn about traps

-The issue with traps is that their effectiveness depends on a number of different factors.
+The issue with traps is that their effectiveness depends on several different factors.
 In our years of helping people with their mosquito problems, we’ve learned firsthand that it matters where they’re placed, which Florida mosquito species you’re dealing with, what your landscape is like, how large the population is, and so on.
 Because of these complexities, traps are best left to the professionals.

 ABC Knows Mosquito Control

-If you’re dealing with a serious mosquito issue and have been thinking about using traps or other types of chemical solutions, get in touch with the experts at ABC Home & Commercial Services before making your decision.
+If you’re dealing with a severe mosquito issue and have been thinking about using traps or other chemical solutions, contact the ABC Home & Commercial Services experts before deciding.
 You set up an appointment so that one of our experienced professionals can come to you to assess the situation and make recommendations based on what they see.
-With so many risks and potential health issues associated with mosquitoes, you owe it to yourself and your family to take the problem seriously and deal with it in the most timely and effective manner possible.
+With so many risks and potential health issues associated with mosquitoes, you owe it to yourself and your family to take the problem seriously and deal with it promptly and effectively.